 - More lead time needed for sending products, packaging, and marketing collateral to the additional location(s) unless you are sourcing products close to that location

 - Production forecasting for kit builds and order processing will be needed for all locations

 - Inventory management and movement will need consistent attention

 Your third option is with FedEx Cold Chain service from California.
-Packages are picked up by FedEx Supply Chain Transportation and delivered to their consolidation point and mixed with other FedEx Cold Chain clients.
-Packages are arranged by recipient zip code location and are placed on FedEx Supply Chain temperature-controlled line haul trucks to be delivered to any of six different FedEx hub locations around the country.
+Packages are picked up by FedEx Custom Critical Transportation and delivered to their consolidation point and mixed with other FedEx Cold Chain clients.
+Packages are arranged by recipient zip code location and are placed on FedEx Custom Critical, temperature-controlled, line haul trucks to be delivered to any of six different FedEx hub locations around the country.
 Cold chain can be used in conjunction with FedEx Delivery Manager or the FedEx, “Hold at Location” (HAL) services.

 FedEx Cold Chain: the Pros

 - Live tracking through FedEx.com